mvysny/vok-orm/README.md

 fun Category.getTotalCountForReviews(): Long = Review.getTotalCountForReviewsInCategory(id!!)
 ```

 Note how freely and simply we can add useful business logic methods to entities.
-It's simply because
+It's because:

+* the entities are just plain old classes with no hidden fields and no runtime enhancement, and
-the entities are just classes, and we can invoke `db{}` freely from anywhere.
+* because we can invoke `db{}` freely from anywhere.

 ### Joins